remiposo/tenfo/README.md

 # Tenfo
 Chrome extension that displays useful information about Tenhou:mahjong:
+Sniffing and parsing WebSocket frames.
 ## Features
 - [x] Tiles discarded from player's hand.
 - [ ] ~~remaining number of tiles in each.~~